Skip to content

 A transmission fluid drain-and-fill is a moderately difficult DIY job.
 Here is what to consider:

-DIY advantages: - Save $50 to $100 on labor - Cost is roughly $40 to $100 for fluid and a filter kit - Satisfaction of doing it yourself
+DIY advantages: - Save on labor costs - Only pay for parts (fluid and filter kit) - Satisfaction of doing it yourself

 DIY challenges: - Need a jack and jack stands or a lift - Transmission fluid is messy and requires proper disposal - Must use the exact correct fluid type — the wrong fluid can damage the transmission - Some vehicles require special tools to remove the pan or fill the transmission - Many modern vehicles do not have a traditional dipstick, making it difficult to check the level without specialized equipment - You miss the professional inspection of the pan for metal debris (an early warning sign of internal problems) - Mistakes can be extremely expensive — an overfilled or underfilled transmission can fail